SaraAlfaraj/T5-BootCamp-SDAIA/Proposal.md

 *Feature Engineering*
-1. Converting categorical features to binary dummy variables 2.Selecting subsets of categorical features
+1. Converting categorical features to binary dummy variables
+2. Selecting subsets of categorical features
 3. During EDA; DataType converting, feature adding.

 *Models*
-Logistic regression and random forest classifiers.
+- Logistic regression and random forest classifiers.

-*Model Evaluation and Selection*
-The training dataset records was split into 80% for train and 20% for test.
+- The training dataset records was split into 80% for train and 20% for test.

 ## Tools
 - `Numpy` and `Pandas` for data manipulation